 Sunday In Brooklyn

 Contrary to what the name suggests, Sunday in Brooklyn is open for brunch and dinner every day of the week.
 The New York institution is the perfect place to hunker down when you’re hungry, and the brunch menu includes both lighter bites and heartier fare.
-Think Sunday pancakes with hazelnut maple praline and brown butter; the Cheddar Scramble with scrambled eggs, long island potatoes, toast and a choice of bacon, pork sausage, chicken sausage or avocado; and a warm grain bowl with brown rice, avocado, six-minute egg and summer veggies.
+Think Sunday pancakes with hazelnut maple praline and brown butter; the Cheddar Scramble with scrambled eggs, long island potatoes, toast and a choice of bacon, pork sausage, chicken sausage or avocado; and a Beluga Lentils bowl with hummus, baby beets, hazelnuts, Medjool dates, and a six-minute egg.

 Delicious signature cocktails are on offer all day long too.
 Think Honeybear On Holiday with rum, Montenegro, apricot, pineapple and honey; and Champagne Problems with genepy, strawberry, lemon and bubbly.